NativeScript/docs-v7/application-management.md

 ---
 nav-title: Application Management
-title: Application Management
+title: "App: Management"
 description: Learn how to manage the life cycle of NativeScript applications from application start to storing user-defined settings.
-position: 4
+position: 6
 ---

 # Application Management